prestonzen/Zenith/README.md

 <H1 align="center">
-    Zenith V1.0 ☯
+    Zénith V1.0 ☯
 </H1>

-Zenith is a cybersecurity AI NLP chatbot that references the MITRE ATT&CK Framework.
-Zenith sources information from open-source intelligence platforms to relay situationally relevant intelligence and achieve cyber objectives through automated processes. </br>
+Zénith is a cybersecurity AI NLP chatbot that references the MITRE ATT&CK Framework.
+Zénith sources information from open-source intelligence platforms to relay situationally relevant intelligence and achieve cyber objectives through automated processes. </br>

 <H2 align="center">
 	Disclaimer ‼
 </H1>

-Zenith is for educational & simulation purposes only.
-I am not responsible for any illicit activities performed as a result of utilizing Zenith's capabilities.
+Zénith is for educational & simulation purposes only.
+I am not responsible for any illicit activities performed as a result of utilizing Zénith's capabilities. </br>

 <H1 align="center">
     Quickstart Usage ⚡